 Q: how do we get ourselves to see more than our skin flaws when we look in the mirror?

 A: It can be helpful to step away from the mirror a bit and take in the whole body, rather than getting up close and focusing only on what we are most self-conscious about.

 Also, it can be helpful to focus on what is going to happen that day and why it’s important, rather than focusing on how you're feeling about yourself or how you look.
 For example, the thought “I’m going out with my friends tonight because these friendships are important to me” can start to negate the negative thought of “I have a big pimple and everyone is going to see”.

 Q: do you have a good mantra to pass along to help those struggling with anxiety about acne?

 A: I don’t have a go-to mantra because I usually have clients come up with their own, but often it’s along the lines of, “my skin problem is probably not as noticeable as I think it is, and even if people notice, what is so bad about that?
 Can I handle whatever happens?”

 Deep down, most people are afraid of being rejected for their perceived flaws but usually, that fear is unfounded.

-Q: Do you think that, through sharing personal struggles about these topics either with our peers, online, or via social media, we can begin to foster a more skin-accepting community and discussion?
+Q: do you think that by sharing personal struggles about these topics with our peers online or via social media, we can begin to foster a more skin-accepting community and even society?

 A: Yes!
 Talking about insecurities and being vulnerable with others plays a big role in reducing feelings of shame and isolation.
 So often, people think that they are the only ones who are struggling with negative self-image when statistics tell us otherwise.

-I do think it’s important to caution people about the “misery loves company” mentality and make sure that people are not just complaining to one another or placating or reassuring each other, but rather that the messages being exchanged are empowering.
+I do think it’s important to caution people about the “misery loves company” mentality and make sure that people are not just complaining to one another, but rather that the messages being exchanged are empowering.